NOC-MSM/SEAsia_R36/docs/SET_EXP.md

 ---

 This final step guides you through setting up the test experiment directory (`EXP_TEST_2023`), copying the compiled executables, adjusting configuration files, and submitting the simulation job on your HPC.
+You will require the files in the folder EXP_TEST_2023 (namelists, etc.) that is in the github repository that you have cloned (https://github.com/NOC-MSM/SEAsia_R36/)

 ---